TheHive-Project/TheHiveDocs/installation/install-guide.md

 #### 4. Install TheHive
 Binary packages can be downloaded from [Bintray](https://dl.bintray.com/thehive-project/thehive/).
 The latest version is called [thehive-latest.zip](https://dl.bintray.com/thehive-project/thehive/thehive-latest.zip).

 Download and unzip the chosen binary package.
-Cortex files can be installed wherever you want on the filesystem.
+TheHive files can be installed wherever you want on the filesystem.
 In this guide, we assume you have chosen to install them under `/opt`.

 ```bash
 cd /opt